karheinz/sesame/README.md

 * list, show, add, update and delete entries
 * add, update and delete attributes, passwords, keys and tags
 * export passwords and keys
+* generate passwords
 * embed container into jpeg image

-* generate passwords
+If the binary is owned by root and suid bit is set:

+* memory will be locked (no swapping)
+* no core files will be written

 What is missing/planned?

-* improve allocator (avoid swapping)
 * add man page and more documentation
 * ...